DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 # QuickStart Guide

+## Getting Started With GitHub
+You will not be directly making changes to the main ISIS3 repo.
+Instead, make a fork of the ISIS3 repo by clicking on "Fork" at the top of the page.
+This is the repo that you will be pushing your changes to.
+If you notice, there is a branch in in the ISIS3 repo called "dev".
+This is the main branch of the repo where all changes are merged into and the branch where you will be pulling down the latest changes.
+Next, you are going to create a clone of your fork on your machine so that you are able to make changes to ISIS.
+Go to your fork on the GitHub website and click on the "Clone or Download" green button on the right and copy the link that is displayed.
+Next, you are going to open a terminal and in the terminal, type:
+`git clone <paste the link>`
+This will copy all files in your fork to your current location in the terminal.
+Then in your terminal, navigate to the ISIS3 directory by typing:
+`cd ISIS3`
+Now, you will need to add a remote, so you are able to pull down changes from the main ISIS3 repo.
+Type:
+`git remote add upstream git@github.com:USGS-Astrogeology/ISIS3.git` When you want to get the latest changes, you can type:
+`git pull upstream <branch you want to pull down>`
+You will most likely be pulling down changes from dev.
+Finally, we want to create a branch for cmake where all of the cmake files will be located.
+In your terminal, inside of your clone, type:
+`git branch cmake`
+This will create a new branch called cmake.
+Then, to switch from dev to the cmake branch, type:
+`git checkout cmake'
+Now, if you type `git branch` again, the cmake branch should have an asterisk next to it (meaning this is the active branch).
+Now you will want to get to the latest changes from the cmake branch on the main ISIS3 repo.
+So, we will be using that command from earlier:
+`git pull upstream cmake`
+When you want to start making changes to ISIS, make a new branch from the cmake branch where all your changes will be made.
+When you are done making changes, you will want to push your changes to your fork and then make a pull request (PR) to get your changes merged into the main ISIS3 repo.
+To start, we want to push changes to your fork:
+`git push origin <name of the branch>` (origin is the name of the remote for your fork) Now, on the GitHub website on your fork's page, you should see your new branch come up.
+Click "New Pull Request" and make sure that the main ISIS3 repo's name and "dev" on the left side of the arrow, ensuring that we are making a PR into dev.
+Now, you can click "Create Pull Request".
+Your PR should be open, and another developer will review it and merge it.

+You now have the latest cmake files and can start building ISIS3 with cmake!

 ## Anaconda and ISIS3 dependencies
 ISIS3 dependencies are managed through Anaconda.
 The cmake build configuration system expects an active [Anaconda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment) containing these dependencies.
 There is an environment.yml file  at the top level of the ISIS3 repo.
 To create the required Anaconda environment, enter the following command: